Description

 Receptor Binding Profile:

-Mazdutide demonstrates balanced dual agonist activity:
+Mazdutide shows balanced dual agonist activity:

 - GLP-1 Receptor (GLP-1R): High affinity binding, full agonist activity